 Nanya Peculiar Stone (南雅奇岩), as its formal name suggests, is not made of bamboo at all.
 Though slightly disappointed that I was left hungry, I thought it was quite a handsome piece of sandstone.
 I know this sounds slightly alarming since it really is just rock I’m staring at, but oxidisation of ferric oxide and the weathering away of the stone that just so happens to shape it like bamboo isn’t a common occurrence!

 Our next destination was Jiufen.
 You may have come across plenty of images of this tiny but bustling town before.
 It is no longer that quaint little mountain village that people need to seek and find.
 No, Jiufen doesn’t shy away from the spotlight, and has had many a time its starstruck moments.
-Here, was the inspiration for Hayao Miyazaki’s Spirited Away, the backdrop for the historic Taiwanese epic A City of Sadness, and the 2008 Korean Drama On Air.
+Despite popular belief that this is the inspiration to Hayao Miyazaki’s Spirited Away, Mr Miyazaki himself has confirmed, this is NOT the case!
+It is however, the backdrop for the historic Taiwanese epic A City of Sadness, and the 2008 Korean Drama On Air.
 It was also home to Taiwan’s first modern movie theatre, the Shengping Theatre (昇平劇院), quite an astounding achievement for a sleepy mining town in 1914.

 Jiufen was said to have been established during the Qing period after a small commune of nine families decided to try their luck with living on a mountain instead of staying in the fishing district nearby – Hence the name Jiufen, literally means ‘nine parts or shares’.
 The town quickly became a booming mining hub once gold was discovered in the mountains, and saw strong development and influence from Japan during its occupation from 1893.
 However Jiufen’s gold rush had a less shiny streak when the town housed a prisoners of war camp during World War II for captives of the Allied Forces who were forced to work in the mines.
 Today however, Jiufen enjoys the reputation of a flourishing tourism spot and offers an ecclectic mix of specialty food and souvenir shops amongst its teahouses, retro cafes and of course, its beautiful surroundings.